AbigiyaTY/hello-rails-react/README.md

 # 📖 Hello Rails React <a name="about-project"></a>

-**One App React** is about setting up "Hello world" project as one app with Webpack
+> Hello world app is about setting up Hello world project as one app with Webpack.

 ## 🛠 Built With <a name="built-with"></a>